Epitome of the Philippic History of Pompeius Trogus: Account of Alexander

 Much of the work focuses on the events surrounding the rise of Alexander and Greece, and the successor states arising from it.
 As one of only five surviving major accounts of Alexander, the Epitome, despite its flaws, provides an important insight into these events.
 In particular, it provides important insights into his father, and the namesake of the work, Philip II, with Justin being one of just two surviving narrative sources, alongside the earlier Diodorus.
 Unfortunately, the extent of these insights is minimized by Justin's limited interest in a comprehensive history, and so while Trogus is believed to have gone into significant detail about the conquests of Philip, Justin simply states "And so he established one kingdom and one people out of many clans and nations".

 The Epitome also provides an account of Alexander's death, attributing it to his companion Antipater, who upon seeing the immoderation of Alexander, took it upon himself to poison him, with a poison so strong that it "could be conveyed [only] in the hoof of a horse".
-This interpretation is disputed by most historians, and instead this is likely to be a transference of the themes of Trogus, where immoderation was seen as an unfit attribute, and a direct cause of the loss of imperium.

 Reception

 The work was very popular at the time of its release, quickly overtaking the principal to the extent that most of what we know about the principal is from the Epitome.
 It continued to be popular in the Middle Ages, from which period over two hundred copies survive.
-This popularity was maintained through the Renaissance, with editions being among the earlier generations of printed books, but started to lose popularity in the 19th and 20th centuries, when its reliability was called into question, culminating in a 115-year gap between English translations.
+This popularity was maintained through the Renaissance, with editions being among the earlier generations of printed books, but started to lose popularity in the 19th and 20th centuries, when its reliability was called into question, culminating in a 113-year gap between English translations.